 The Pylons request and response object are based on paste.wsgiwrappers.WSGIRequest and WSGIResponse body: This is a file-like object in WSGIRequest.
-In WebOb it is a string (to match Response.body) and the file-like object is available through req.body_file match_accept (mimetypes): This is available through req.accept.first_match (mimetypes); or if you trust the client's quality ratings, you can use req.accept.best_match (mimetypes)
+In WebOb it is a string (to match Response.body) and the file-like object is available through req.body_file languages(): This is available through req.accept_language, particularly req.accept_language. best_match(supported_languages)